This post was updated on Dec 4, 2017.

 Now, before you click the BLAST button, consider the Program Selection parameter, as this will affect the amount of time to perform the search as well as the overall alignment results.
 The default setting is “Optimize for Highly similar sequences (megablast)”, which is very fast and works best when the identity between your sequence and the reference/database sequence is ≥ 95%.
 [Our QC process would be trouble-free and much faster if 95% of our results were always correct!]

-Since sequencing reactions are imperfect and sequence near the beginning or end of a reaction is often unreliable, we routinely select the “Somewhat similar sequences (blastn)” program for blastn so that we can extract practically every single, reliable basepair from our results.
+Since Sanger sequencing reactions are imperfect and sequence near the beginning or end of a reaction is often unreliable, we suggest using the “Somewhat similar sequences (blastn)” program for blastn so that you can extract practically every single reliable base pair from your results.

 This option is not as fast as megablast, but can return longer alignments to compare with your sequencing trace file.
 Unlike megablast, the regular blastn program uses a smaller word size and lower scoring penalties for mismatches and gaps in the alignment.
 If you are curious about the differences in the blastn programs, check out the BLAST Help webpage.

-Once we have used blastn to determine the reliable portion of a sequencing result and noted any potential mismatches or gaps in the nucleotide sequence, we typically run a Translated BLAST (blastx) search to check for expected ORFs, mutations or truncations.
+Once you have used blastn to determine the reliable portion of a Sanger sequencing result and noted any potential mismatches or gaps in the nucleotide sequence, you can run a Translated BLAST (blastx) search to check for expected ORFs, mutations or truncations.
 A primary advantage of blastx is that you do not have to decide on a reading frame for your sequencing result – blastx checks all six possible frames against the database.
-Another benefit is that a frame shift mutation present in the ORF is readily apparent when viewing blastx results.
+Another benefit is that a frameshift mutation present in the ORF is readily apparent when viewing blastx results.

 When using blastx at Addgene, we use the default “Non-redundant protein sequences (nr)” database as it contains the largest number of protein sequences.
 Just below the BLAST button, you may have noticed the “Algorithm parameters” link.
 Click on this link to view advanced BLAST options and for our suggested blastx customization.
 Similar to nucleotide sequences, proteins often have repeated or highly homologous regions, which by default are ignored in a standard blastx search.
 An alignment omitting repeated regions can be confusing, such as when you attempt to verify the starting methionine of a gene but the blastx results start the alignment at a more distal amino acid.
 We consistently run our blastx searches with the “Low complexity regions” filter unchecked so that these regions are included in the search to maximize the alignment length.
 While this recommendation is not infallible, we have found it saves analysis time to remove this default setting.